 If you constantly struggle to find remedies for your eczema, asthma, and allergies, a humidifier can help your dry nose as well as your dry skin.
 The cool, moist mist humidifies the air to keep skin and tissue hydrated.

 There are so many humidifiers on the market that you might be wondering which one to purchase.
 In this article, we help you decipher the best features of humidifiers for eczema, asthma, and allergies.

 How Humidifiers Help Allergies and Asthma

 Dry air actually makes allergies worse.
-As the dry air enters the nasal passages, it pulls moisture from the tissues and that further irritates the respiratory tract.
+As the dry air enters the nose, it pulls moisture from the tissues, and that further irritates the respiratory tract.
 The dry air can lead to more sinus infections because the body produces more mucus than is really necessary due to the dry air.

 Using a humidifier adds moisture to the air and allows you to have the optimal moisture content in your air at home or at work.

 When the nasal passages have more hydration, the body is able to move out allergens, bacteria and mold out of the nasal and respiratory tracts.